 This course is a continuing investigation of the skills and questions introduced in ARHA 218.
 It will include an introduction to varied camera and film formats and both analog and digital photography methods.
 An emphasis will be placed on defining, locating and pursuing independent work; this will be accomplished through a series of weekly demonstrations, assignments and a final independent project.
 Student work will be discussed and evaluated in group and individual critiques.
 This is complemented by slide presentations and topical readings of contemporary and historical photography.

 Requisite: One 200-level production course or relevant experience (to be discussed with the instructor in advance of the first class).
 Limited to 12 students.
-Spring semester.
-Professor Levine.2015-16: Offered in Spring 2016
+Omitted 2017-18.
+Professor Levine.2017-18: Not offered

 Requisite: Previous experience in improvisation and/or composition in dance, theater, performance, film/video, music/sound, installation, creative writing, and/or design is required.
-Spring semester.
-Professor Woodson.2015-16: Offered in Spring 2016
+Omitted 2017-18.
+Professor Woodson.2017-18: Not offered

 What is art history?
 What is its history?
 What are its premises and where does it come from?
 This seminar will explore the historical foundations, formulations, and applications of current art historical methods, the foundations of the art historical discipline as it emerged from the late nineteenth and early twentieth centuries, as well as attitudes towards and theories on art practice in their diverse global contexts from before the modern period.
 Both practice and theory will be considered through discussion of select texts and objects drawn from a variety of traditions.
 Topics may include: style and periodization; iconography, narratology, and phenomenology; semiotics; the social functions of images and the social history of art; the cultural foundations of representation, aesthetics, and vision; art and the material world; art, gender, and sexuality; collecting and commodification of art; and post-colonialism and post-modernism.